topitem

 Another consideration if you are in Italy driving along the Adriatic coast is a diversion via the Republic of San Marino.
-Fuel is somewhat cheaper here than in Italy (about 8c).
+Fuel is somewhat cheaper here than in Italy (about 6c).
 From the Rimini south junction on the A14 autostrada, it is approximately 14k to a San Marino petrol station (Serravalle).
-That will cost you about €3.50 in fuel to get there and back; however, if you have an empty tank larger than 35 liters it is worth it.
+That will cost you about €3.50 in fuel to get there and back; however, if you have an empty tank larger than 40 liters it is worth it.
 The city of San Marino is well worth visiting; there are free car parks at the base of the mountain and a cable car to the city.

-< Autostrada (motorways) | Road signs test >
+| Road signs test >

 Petrol prices

 The route through the Brenner pass into Italy also has an advantage in a much lower charge when compared to the Mont Blanc tunnel [about a quarter of the price].
-The disadvantage is the slower passage of the Austrian Fern Pass, being single carriageway; while Austria does not have toll barriers on their motorways, you need to stop at the first service station and buy a toll sticker (7,80 euro) and stick it on your windscreen or face a 200 euro fine if caught by the frequent police patrols.
+The disadvantage is the slower passage of the Austrian Fern Pass, being single carriageway; while Austria does not have toll barriers on their motorways, you need to stop at the first service station and buy a toll sticker (8.70 euro) and stick it on your windscreen or face a 200 euro fine if caught by the frequent police patrols.
 The route through France might be a little faster but is far more costly if you use the French motorways.

 Petrol/Benzine